 The Audit and Risk Committee reports to the Board on any major issues and findings that are presented and discussed at its meetings.
 The Board reviews the Group’s risk management framework at least annually to satisfy itself that it continues to be sound.
 This review was undertaken in 2018.

 Risk Management Framework

-Regeneus recognises that a robust risk management framework is essential for corporate stability, protecting the interests of its stakeholders and for sustaining its competitive market position and long term performance.
+Regeneus recognizes that a robust risk management framework is essential for corporate stability, protecting the interests of its stakeholders and for sustaining its competitive market position and long-term performance.